Champions League non-winners

 Cocu left the Camp Nou just before Barça's recent European dominance, however, with the Blaugrana winning the first of their four trophies in the 21st century two years after his 2004 departure.
 The midfielder won five league titles during his playing days, but the Champions League eluded him.

 When Jens Lehmann was shown a red card just 18 minutes into the 2006 Champions League final between Arsenal and Barcelona, Pires was the unfortunate casualty forced to make way for substitute goalkeeper Manuel Almunia.
 Arsene Wenger’s side took the lead despite their numerical advantage, but two second-half goals turned the game on its head and sent the trophy back to the Camp Nou.

 That was the closest Pires came to winning the tournament, with his four pre-Arsenal years at Villarreal yielding a single quarter-final appearance in 2008/09 – in which the Yellow Submarine were downed by the Gunners.

-At the Emirates, meanwhile, he never made it beyond the round of 16, while he and United were eliminated at the quarter-final stage by Valencia in March 2018.
+The Blaugrana suffered elimination in the semi-finals in two of his three seasons at the Camp Nou; at the Emirates, meanwhile, Sanchez never made it beyond the round of 16, while he and United were eliminated at the quarter-final stage by Valencia last season and Barcelona this.

 The top scorer in the 1994/95 Champions League with seven goals, Weah was unable to stop his Paris Saint-Germain team losing the semi-final 3-0 on aggregate to AC Milan.
 The Rossoneri were clearly impressed with what they saw, though, snapping up the Liberian that summer.